HiddenHarmsHub/comparative-judgement-interface/docs/admin.md

 #### Step 1: Image upload

 The first step is to upload the images required for the study.
 Images can be uploaded via drag and drop or by using the browse links to select the files from your system.
-Multiple files can be added at one by selecting multiple files or selecting a directory of images.
+Multiple files can be added at once by selecting multiple files or selecting a directory of images.
 Once the uploads have started you will see their progress on the screen.
 You must ensure all images have finished uploading before pressing the 'Confirm' button to move to the next stage.
 Any accidentally uploaded images can be removed by clicking on the cross on the right of the image entry.

-The maximum size limit per image is 4MB.
+The maximum size limit per image is 4MB (see the [configuration section](#configuration) for how to change this).

 #### Step 2: Configuration upload

 The second step is to upload a configuration file for the project.
-This should follow the format described in the [configuration section](configuration.md).
+This should follow the format described in the [configuration page](configuration.md).
 The configuration file will be validated on upload and any errors found will be displayed on the screen.

 #### Step 3: CSV file upload (optional)